keboola/connection-docs/extractors/social/instagram/index.md

 The *Endpoint* option describes a significant URL part of the request made to the Facebook Instagram API.
 The absolute URL is in the following form: `https://graph.facebook.com/<api_version>/<endpoint>`.
 A typical example would be the [media](https://developers.facebook.com/docs/instagram-api/reference/media).
-If left empty, the *Endpoint* option references data of the Instagram business Account itself which in fact refers to [user](https://developers.facebook.com/docs/instagram-api/reference/user) endpoint.
+If left empty, the *Endpoint* option references data of the Instagram Business Account itself, which in fact refers to the [user](https://developers.facebook.com/docs/instagram-api/reference/user) endpoint.

 ### Fields
 The *Fields* option describes data returned from the endpoint.
-Typically, it is a comma-separated list of fields but it also can be used to parametrize the fields and nest more endpoints into it.
+Typically, it is a comma-separated list of fields, but it also can be used to parametrize the fields and nest more endpoints into it.
-The [media](https://developers.facebook.com/docs/instagram-api/reference/media#metadata) endpoint returns all media object created by a Instagram account.
+The [media](https://developers.facebook.com/docs/instagram-api/reference/media#metadata) endpoint returns all media objects created by an Instagram account.
 Each media object contains fields such as `caption`, `comments_count`, `created_time` and `like_count`.
 The fields parameter in such case is `caption,comments_count,created_time,like_count`.

 - **Fields/Endpoint Nesting** ---
-    Media can contain comments and these can be included in the *fields* as well: `caption,message,created_time,like_count,comments{text,replies,timestamp,like_count,user}`.
+    Media can contain comments and those can be included in the *fields* as well: `caption,message,created_time,like_count,comments{text,replies,timestamp,like_count,user}`.
 The comma separated list in between the curly brackets `{}` specifies fields of the "nested" [comment](https://developers.facebook.com/docs/instagram-api/reference/comment#reading) field/endpoint for each media.
-This way, more endpoints can be nested and there is no limit of nesting levels.
+This way, more endpoints can be nested, and there is no limit of nesting levels.

 - **Fields Parametrization** ---
     Each field can be parametrized by a dot following a parameter/modifier name and a value in brackets.